A new perspective on the Sullivan dictionary via Assouad type dimensions and spectra: Definitions and Background

 \subsection{Rational maps and Julia sets}

-For a more detailed discussion on the dynamics of rational maps, see \cite{B2, CG, milnor}.
-Let $T:\hat{\mathbb{C}} \rightarrow \hat{\mathbb{C}}$ denote a rational map, and denote by $J(T)$ the \textit{Julia set} of $T$, which is equal to the closure of the repelling periodic points of $T$, see Figure \ref{juliafig}.
+For a more detailed discussion of the dynamics of rational maps, see \cite{CG, milnor}.
+Let $T:\hat{\mathbb{C}} \rightarrow \hat{\mathbb{C}}$ denote a rational map of degree at least 2, and write $J(T)$ to denote the \textit{Julia set} of $T$, which is equal to the closure of the repelling periodic points of $T$, see Figure \ref{juliafig}.
 The Julia set is closed and $T$-invariant.
 We may assume that $J(T)$ is a compact subset of $\mathbb{C}$ by a standard reduction.
-If this is not the case, then we can conjugate a point $z \notin J(T)$ to $\infty$ via a M\"obius inversion and then the closedness of the resulting Julia set ensures it lies in a bounded region of $\mathbb{C}$.
-This is essentially just choosing a different point on the Riemann sphere to represent the point at infinity.
-A periodic point $\xi \in \hat{\mathbb{C}}$ with period $p$ is said to be \textit{rationally indifferent} if

-for some $q \in \mathbb{Q}$.
-We say that $T$ is \textit{parabolic} if $J(T)$ contains no critical points of $T$, but contains at least one rationally indifferent point.
-We will assume throughout that $T$ is parabolic.
-We denote by $\mathbf{\Omega}$ the finite set of parabolic points of $T$, and let